 Microsoft developed the Active Script consumer in the days of Visual Basic and VBS scripts.
 Unfortunately, this consumer does not support PowerShell scripts.
 The Command Line WMI permanent event handler, on the other hand, enables you to run any programs you wish when the event handler detects an event occurrence.
 In this recipe, you ask WMI to run pwsh.exe and to run a specific script file when the event fires.

 Managing permanent event handling is similar to the temporary WMI events you explored in the Managing WMI events recipe.
 You tell WMI which event to trap and what to do when that event occurs.
-You add a WMI class occurrence to three WMI classes as you sese in the recipe to implement a permanent event handler as follows:
+You add a WMI class occurrence to three WMI classes, as you see in the recipe, to implement a permanent event handler as follows:

 Define an event filter.
 The event filter specifies the specific event that WMI should handle.
 You do this by adding a new instance to the specific event class you want WMI to detect.
 This event filter is essentially the same as in the previous recipe, Managing WMI events.